brucemcpherson/bmUpstash/dependencies.md

 # Google Apps Script Project: bmUpstash
-This repo (bmUpstash) was automatically updated on 4/4/2021, 11:06:08 AM by GasGit
+This repo (bmUpstash) was automatically updated on 3/14/2022, 2:00:41 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")